Ethics, Integrity & Professional Conduct

 Did You Know?

-Members of the Disciplinary Board and the Appeals Board shall recuse themselves from participating in the consideration of any matter where such participation would result in, or give the appearance of, a conflict of interest.
+Members of the Disciplinary Review Committees, Disciplinary Boards and the Appeals Board shall recuse themselves from participating in the consideration of any matter where such participation would result in, or give the appearance of, a conflict of interest.

 Guidelines for investigations and sanctions of suspected misconduct in connection with APSCA certifications exams are set out in a separate document.
 Actions of the President & CEO under these guidelines are not subject to review by the Disciplinary Board or the Appeals Board unless either the President & CEO, or APSCA’s Senior Advisor, Ethics & Integrity, specifically refer the case to the Disciplinary Board for its review and action.